Rajesh-Nepal/Revision/README.md

 # revision
-revising how to use git and github
+revising how to use git and github...